ibm-cloud-docs/EventStreams/using_ksqldb.md

     ./bin/ksql
     ```

-When you completed these steps, you can run all queries that are listed in the [ksqlDB Quick Start Guide](https://ksqldb.io/quickstart.html#quickstart-content){: external}.
+When you complete these steps, you can run all queries that are listed in the [ksqlDB Quick Start Guide](https://ksqldb.io/quickstart.html#quickstart-content){: external}.